AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/creating-pull-requests/resolve-merge-conflicts.md

 1. Open your fork in GitKraken and check out the feature branch that you are working on.

-1. Attempt to merge `AlexsLemonade/OpenScPCA-analysis` into your feature branch.
+1. Attempt to merge `AlexsLemonade/OpenScPCA-analysis:main` into your feature branch.
-To do this, right-click on the remote `main` from `AlexsLemonade/OpenScPCA-analysis` and select `merge AlexsLemonade/main into feature-branch-name`.
+To do this, right-click on the remote `main` from `AlexsLemonade/OpenScPCA-analysis` (indicated in GitKraken with the ALSF lemon logo) and select `merge AlexsLemonade/main into feature-branch-name`.

     <figure markdown="span">
         ![Merge main](../../img/resolve-merge-conflicts-2.png){width="600"}